alexpate/www/_posts/2015-02-10-tools-that-use-daily.md

 ## Design - Sketch

 I've been using Sketch on and off for projects for the past couple of months.
-Ever since starting at Rareloop as a part-time developer, it's become the go-to design tool.
+However, since starting at Rareloop as a part-time developer, it's become the go-to design tool.
+Although I still use Photoshop every now and then for more advanced graphic/photo manipulation.

 ## Text Editor - Sublime Text 3
-The standard for developers these days.
-The huge amount of plugins available.
+Nuff said.

 ## Task Runner - Grunt
 Grunt manages all of my front-end tasks, from compiling Sass to optimizing images.
 I should note though, that I recently dropped Grunt from the workflow for this site, due there simply not being the need for it.
 Instead I switched over to ruby based tools (Jekyll Assets, autoprefixer-rails).